Thursday, January 1, 2026

 Welcome to the "Rancho Relaxo" blog for January.
 Well...this month's edition is on time.
 That's by and large because I got a head start on things.
 Amazing.
 That, and I decided to just rest on New Year's eve and then again on my birthday, January 1st.
 It felt good to take a....day off!!!

-There is an inconvenience to deal with, though.
+There is an inconvenience (for Rancho Relaxo) to deal with, though: ever lasting mud.
 It takes a long while to dry things our around here.
 With our clay-based soil, we have to make sure that our boots are secured because they can get stuck in the mud and come off when you least expect it!
 That makes working in the Henhouse Hilton a real chore.
+In the winter, it take twice as long to tend the bird herd than in summer.

 Anyway, the Ol' Rooster and Ol' Hen just wanted to share what's happening here at our humble rancho (which doesn’t even come close to meeting modern industrial standards) nestled in the just-about-perfectly-green foothills of the Sierra Nevada Mountains.
 Thanks for stopping in at Dirty Bird Central, the chicken ranch being run by two old turkeys.